Hotel Saratoga: A Tale of Two Cities

 Renovated in 2005

-Thanks to the commitment of the city historians, though, and in cooperation foreign designers and architects, the Hotel underwent a multi-million-dollar renovation in the early 2000s.
+Thanks to the commitment of the city historians, though, and in cooperation with foreign designers and architects, the Hotel underwent a multi-million-dollar renovation in the early 2000s.

 Reopened on November 15, 2005 at the celebration of Havana’s 486 anniversary, the Hotel Saratoga showed off a regained splendor, boasting 96 rooms, an additional two stories, a ground-floor restaurant and bar (aptly named Anacaona after the 1930s all-women orchestra), a spa, and a roof-top pool, bar and eatery.